0age/theCyberDapp/README.md

 $ ./node_modules/solium/bin/solium.js -d contracts
 ```

-Note: the provided contracts contain references to contract addresses on the mainnet.
-Be sure to change them to match the developed contract deploy addresses if you want to modify and redeploy them.
+*Note: the provided contracts contain references to contract addresses on the mainnet.
+Be sure to change them to match the development contract deploy addresses if you want to modify and redeploy them.*

 To run a development version of the frontend (select custom connection method - also, https will require bypassing the self-signed cert):